Back to Blog

 Free Tier: Why It Matters for Developer Trust

-MailSentry's free plan includes 1,000 checks per month with all 8 validation layers active, up to 5 API keys, and no credit card required.
-The intent is simple: let developers validate the accuracy and speed with real data before making a purchasing decision.
+MailSentry's free plan includes 1,000 checks per month — recurring, not one-time — with all 11 validation layers active, up to 5 API keys, and no credit card required.
+The intent is simple: let developers validate accuracy and speed with real data over time, not just a single test run.

 Making Your Decision